sal55/langs/cthings/candm.md

 It's a plug-in replacement for Switch, but X can be any type for which '=' is defined.
 And when-expressions can be runtime expressions.
 This version is implemented with sequential testing.

 **120** Both M's `Switch` and `Case` expressions have looping versions: `Doswitch` and `Docase`.
 Here it is necessary to exit the loop using `exit, goto, return or stop`.

+**120A** `doswitch` also comes as `doswitchu`, which uses more efficient multi-site dispatching which helps with branch prediction.

+**120A** There is also `doswitchx(table)`, which does away with the extra indexing operation, as `table` is set up to point to its jumptable

+The alternate for 120A/B is to use explicit label pointers and 'computed goto', only in gnu C.

 **121** M has a 'long' form of if-statement written as:
 ````